frootlab/frootlab.github.io/_projects/flib.md

 ---

-The **frootlab shared library** (flib) is a multi-purpose [Python](https://www.python.org/) library, which primarily aims to support [Frootlab](https://www.frootlab.org) projects by serving as a common base library.
-It was originally created in 2019 for the [Liquid Code](/liquid) framework to separate the project into three components: [Pandora](/pandora), [Nemoa](/nemoa) and [Motley](/motley).
+The **frootlab shared library** (flib) is a multi-purpose [Python](https://www.python.org/) library, which primarily aims to support the main [Frootlab projects](/projects) by serving as a common base library.
+It was originally created in 2019 for the [Liquid Code](/liquid) framework to separate the individual tasks into three components: [Pandora](/pandora), [Nemoa](/nemoa) and [Motley](/motley).
 The majority of the provided modules, however, are kept generic to facilitate their application beyond Frootlab projects as well.

 **Generic Modules**